- 2 years

 This is an opportunity for students to produce a sustained piece of individual, academic research on their chosen topic within the field of international relations under the guidance of one of CISD’s expert academics.

-Students are able to indicate three preferred modules from the below list for each elective session.
-These are subject to availability and this list is not exhaustive from session to session.
+Students are required to rank three modules in preferred order from the below sample list for each study session.
+All modules are subject to availability and this list is not exhaustive from session to session.